Idriss Ech-Chergui

-Idriss Ech-Chergui (born 22 May 1985) is a professional footballer who plays as an attacking midfielder for Championnat National 2 club Hyères.
-Born in France, he holds both Algerian and French citizenship.
+Idriss Ech-Chergui (born 22 May 1985) is a French professional footballer who plays as an attacking midfielder for Championnat National 2 club Hyères.

 Career

 Early career

 Born in Saint-Chamond, Loire, Ech-Chergui came up through the junior ranks at Saint-Étienne but failed to land a professional contract with the club after a horrific injury.
 He later played for Bayonne, Sète and Nîmes.

 JS Kabylie

 On 7 October 2009, Ech-Chergui was linked with a move to Algerian side JS Kabylie, and five days later he started his trial with the club.
 On 22 October 2009 he returned to the club to finalize the details of his contract.

 On 22 July 2010, Ech-Chergui was released from the club for indiscipline.

 Montreal Impact

 On 10 February 2011, Ech-Chergui signed a one-year deal with the Montreal Impact.
 After the one-year deal expired, he left Montreal, and he returned to France.